Dec 292017

 Co.
 Meath, Ireland

-He was the son of Nicholas who died in 1873 aged 85 (ie b circa 1788).
+The older Nicholas died in 1873 aged 85 (ie b circa 1788).
+His death was recorded in the civil registration district of Droghedra (Meath) as Hayde.
 There is no record of any Heade/Hade/Hayde in Duleek in the Tithe records of the early 1800s so I can only assume that some time between 1830 and 1854 Nicholas, together with members of his family, arrived in Duleek.
 They were labourers rather than farmers and they presumably went there in search of employment.

 This family can be summarised as: